 - The London Grove Friends Kindergarten was established over 50 years ago and thrives to this day.
 Parents are attracted to our caring environment for their children.

-- Our annual Plant Sale, usually held on the first Saturday of May, brings thousands of people to a wonderland of annuals, perennials, herbs, vegetables, shrubs and other plants available for purchase.
-All proceeds of the Plant Sale are in turn contributed to community and service organizations.
-People come early and stay to enjoy fellowship and refreshment with one another.
-This is one event you won’t want to miss.
+- Our annual Plant Sale has ended.
+This long tradition was held on the first Saturday of May.
+It brought thousands of people to a wonderland of annuals, perennials, herbs, vegetables, shrubs and other plants available for purchase.
+All proceeds of the Plant Sale were contributed to community and service organizations.
+People come early and stayed to enjoy fellowship and refreshment with one another.

 - Helen Corson Peace Awards are presented each year by the London Grove Peace & Social Justice Committee to area high school seniors who exemplify the virtues and ideals of our member Helen Corson, who devoted her life to the interests of world peace.
 The ad-hoc Helen Corson Biography committee has set up a Helen Corson website at www.helencorson.org It makes accessible a number of core documents and a page regarding The Vigil at Detrick.
 There is a link to a 1982 Meeting publication Friends of London Grove, a collection of biographies and memorials of 18 London Grove Friends.
 The most recent of these biographies is that of Helen Corson and was written by Helen Walton who knew her well.
 This is one example of Quaker Testimonies and Values.